dev4press/coreactivity/readme.txt

 If you have all events enabled, the plugin will add 150+ hooks into various elements of WordPress and plugins.
 That is not too much when compared to 3000+ hooks WordPress runs on average, so it will not have a big impact on WordPress performance.
 And, it is a good idea to disable events you don't need to use.

 == Changelog ==
+= 1.1 (2023.10.10) =
+* New: log action to stop logging some of the object type by value
+* New: more settings related to object types exclusions
+* Edit: sitemeta component: default object type is now `sitemeta`
+* Edit: few improvements to the Logs table and rendering

 = 1.0.5 (2023.10.05) =
 * Edit: Dev4Press Library 4.3.5
 * Fix: admin pages header IP display may be broken if IP is unknown